podium-lib/podlet/README.md

 ### Constructor

-Create a new Podlet instance.
+Create a new podlet instance.

 ```js
 const podlet = new Podlet(options);